AitorSantaeugenia/Curso_acceso_web/08-05-2017 - Lunes - Prueba tabla, teclado con tabla/readme.txt

 - Playing with tables
-- One test creating a table from a .pdf file (exercici_tabla)
+- One test creating a table from a .pdf file (exercici_tabla) || table > exercici_table.html
-- Keyboard done with tables tags
+- Keyboard done with tables tags || exercicis>teclat.html